Career of Cristiano Ronaldo: 2023–2024: Arab Club Champions Cup winner and league top scorer

-On 18 August, Ronaldo made his first league appearance of the season in a 2–0 defeat to Al-Taawoun, and scored his first hat-trick of the season in a 5–0 away win against Al-Fateh a week later.
-On 29 August, Ronaldo scored twice and assisted once in a 4–0 win against rivals Al-Shabab.
-Ronaldo was awarded the SPL Player of the Month award for August after scoring five goals and assisting twice.
-On 2 September, he scored a goal in Al-Nassr's 5–1 away win against Al-Hazem, his 850th senior career goal.
-On 19 September, Ronaldo made his AFC Champions League debut, starting in a 2–0 win over Persepolis, becoming the first player in football history to record 1000 career games unbeaten (776 wins and 224 draws).
-Ronaldo received the SPL Player of the Month award for a second consecutive month after recording five goals and three assists in September.
-On 2 October, he scored his first AFC Champions League goal in the home fixture against Istiklol, the equaliser in an eventual 3–1 win.
-On 8 December, Ronaldo made his 1200th senior career appearance for club and country, scoring the first goal of a 4–1 win over Al-Riyadh.
-On 30 December, Ronaldo closed the 4–1 win over Al-Taawoun.
-At the close of the year, Ronaldo scored 54 goals in all competitions for Al-Nassr and Portugal, making him the outright top scorer in 2023.
-His 54 goals was the most goals he had scored in a calendar year since 2016, and sixth time he achieved that feat in his career (2011, 2013, 2014, 2015, 2016 and 2023).
-On 4 January 2024, Ronaldo was awarded the SPL Player of the Month award for the third time after recording five goals and two assists in December.
+On 19 September, Ronaldo made his AFC Champions League debut in a 2–0 win over Persepolis, becoming the first player in history to record 1000 career games unbeaten (776 wins and 224 draws).
+He earned the SPL Player of the Month award for a second consecutive month after recording five goals and three assists in September.
+On 2 October, he scored his first AFC Champions League goal in a 3–1 win against Istiklol.
+On 8 December, Ronaldo made his 1200th senior career appearance for club and country, scoring once in a 4–1 win over Al-Riyadh.
+He finished the year with 54 goals across all competitions for Al-Nassr and Portugal, making him the world's top scorer in 2023.
+On 4 January 2024, Ronaldo was named SPL Player of the Month for the third time after recording five goals and two assists in December.